 Ordering steak, it comes with a wedge of lettuce and dressing of my choice.
 Stilton & blue cheese crumbled on top.
 Rich and mellow flavour and pungent aftertaste.
 Sirloin 12oz steak came on a white plate, meat glistening, a knob of parsley butter slowly melting on the top of the steak.
 The strange looking onion bhaji looking thing is Miller & Carter famous onion loaf.
 A metal gravy boat is filled with my choice of classic Béarnaise and a side of the beef tomato.
 Steaks at M&C is pretty decent a lot of meat, easy to cut through.
 12 oz was a struggle to finish and I had to leave half on the plate.

 Service is great, attentive staff quick service, without being hurried.
-You don’t need to blow the bank here and quality of steak is adequate.
+You don’t need to blow the bank here and the quality of the steak is adequate.

 29-31 Frederick St, Edinburgh EH2 2ND